Skip to main content

 Diagnostic and Experimental Pathology

-You explore the various techniques involved in a biomedical laboratory to help identify the cause of disease.
-The module will introduce the procedures involved in the preparation, processing and staining of tissue for use in disease diagnostics and experimental research.
-Cellular pathology techniques such as microtomy, microscopy, staining and immunohistochemistry will be introduced in relation to alterations in cellular, tissue and organ function in different diseases.
+Explore the various techniques involved in a biomedical laboratory to help identify the cause of disease.
+Procedures involved in the preparation, processing and staining of tissue for use in disease diagnostics and experimental research are introduced.
+Cellular pathology techniques such as microtomy, microscopy, staining and immunohistochemistry are examined in relation to alterations in cellular, tissue and organ function in different diseases.

 Human Development